Yoctol/bottender/docs/the-basics-session.md

 ## Introduction

-Conversations may happen in an 1 on 1 private chat or even in a channel with a lot of people in there.
-Due to this, Bottender provides a mechanism called "session" to distinguish different conversations and store temporary data on the corresponding conversation.
-It's just like how sessions works in the typical web server.
-The following are jargon that you may want to know when using the session:
+Conversations may happen in a 1 on 1 chat or even in a channel with thousands of people in there.
+So, Bottender provides a mechanism called **session** to distinguish different conversations and store temporary data on the corresponding conversation.
+The session mechanism in Bottender bots is similar to the session mechanism in typical web servers.

+Before using the session, you may want to know the following terminologies:

-- [Session state](the-basics-session.md#session-state): temporary data on the conversation.
+- [Session State](the-basics-session.md#session-state): temporary data on the conversation.
-- [Session id](the-basics-session.md#session-id): an unique identifier of the conversation.
+- [Session ID](the-basics-session.md#session-id): an unique identifier of the conversation.
-- [Session storage](the-basics-session.md#session-storage): where to store the session.
+- [Session Storage](the-basics-session.md#session-storage): where to store the session.

 ## Session State

-`State` is widely used in flow control of daily machines, e.g., traffic light.
-The change of state is in response to external inputs and/or conditions are satisfied.
-For example, a green traffic light (a state) changes to the yellow traffic light after 60 sec (a satisfied time condition).
+Session state is the temporary data stored on the corresponding conversation.
+You can provide customized user experience with session state.
+For example, you can session state to count the number of the received messages.

 ### A Counting Bot Example